 More than 1,000 cubic meters of plastic waste end up in the North Sea every year via the Meuse River, according to a report by the Dutch Ministry of Infrastructure and Environment.
 But now these pieces of plastic are getting a second life as the building blocks of the Recycled Park, a floating island in Rotterdam’s port of Rijnhaven.

-The Recycled Island Foundation, the organisation developing this idea, opened its prototype to the public after years of retrieving and recycling plastic from the river.
+The Recycled Island Foundation, (known as CLEAR RIVERS since 2019) the organisation developing this idea, opened its prototype to the public after years of retrieving and recycling plastic from the river.
 The plastic has been recycled and repurposed into 28 hexagonal blocks to form the foundation for the floating park, a solution that not only prevents plastic waste from reaching the ocean but transforms it into a useful agent for biodiversity.

 The park serves as a recreational area where locals can visit for lunch or relaxtion, and it can also be used as a stage for events.
 Not only that, but the park also provides a new habitat for aquatic flora and fauna.
 Vegetation (even trees) can be grown on the top of the blocks as their roots intermesh under the water.
 Animals such as birds and fish can find food, shelter or a breeding ground there, and are able to lay their eggs below the platforms.